Rakutanian People's Army¶

 The RPA's principal offensive formation.
 Each armored division typically comprises:

-- One mechanized infantry regiment
+- One mechanized infantry brigade (BMP-2M)

 The armored division is the doctrinal exploitation arm — broken into the breakthrough by artillery preparation and mechanized infantry assault, then advancing to operational depth.